mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/install/index.md

 ### Logging in with Username and Password

-After you provision your first Konvoy cluster, your username, password, and a URL to Konvoy will be printed to the command-line.
+After you provision your first Konvoy cluster, your username, password, and a URL to Konvoy is displayed on the command-line.
 Once logged in to Konvoy, you should see a button labelled "Try Kommander Beta!" at the top of the page.
-If not, check to ensure you've installed the Konvoy release that includes Kommander.
+If not, ensure you have installed the Konvoy release that includes Kommander.

 ![Try Kommander button](/ksphere/kommander/img/try-kommander-beta.png)